-- Identify patterns in behaviour. - Track behaviour of specific groups.
-(Protected Characteristics) - Identify targeted support and interventions for individual pupils and groups of pupils. - Celebrate successes. - Evaluate the effectiveness of the policy. - Provide Behaviour and Headteacher Reports x3 per year for the governing board.
+- Identify patterns in behaviour. - o Track behaviour of specific groups.
+(Protected Characteristics) - Identify targeted support and interventions for individual pupils and groups of pupils. - o Celebrate successes. - o Evaluate the effectiveness of the policy. - Provide Behaviour and Headteacher Reports x3 per year for the governing board.